smflem/smflem.github.io/_posts/2019-12-15-private-equity-deadspin.md

 These radical strategic attempts and inevitable failures are likely to continue to attract scrutiny of the industry.
 Unfortunately, this may be an unavoidable outcome of private equity funds trying to scale to deploy their ever larger cash piles effectively.
 Until private equity funds are able to identify a third engine of value creation beyond urgency and strategic improvement, they will thus remain vulnerable to calls to rein in the industry.

 And ultimately no new sources of value may be forthcoming.
 If so, the PE industry might finally succumb to the negative claims long lobbed at it.
 As former Morgan Stanley banker Barton Bigg’s famously put it, “There is no asset class too much money can’t spoil.”

+[^1]: I mostly ignore the differentiating value of financial engineering throughout, as its evolution has followed a different cadence and shape than the urgency => advanced strategy value-add progression described.